Most leaseholders must pay an annual ground rent to the freeholder.

 - increase according to a formula

-If your lease has been extended, you normally won't have to pay any more ground rent.
+If you extend the lease on a flat, you normally won't have to pay any more ground rent.
 You may have to pay a peppercorn rent instead.

 Paying ground rent

-You don't have to pay ground rent until your freeholder sends you a formal Notice of Demand.
+You don't have to pay ground rent until your freeholder sends you a formal ground rent demands notice.

 The notice must include: